larsjuhljensen/tagger/README.md

 * 9606
 * 11320

-Order in this file doesn't matter (LARS, please confirm).
+Order in this file doesn't matter.

 As a further example, if I wanted to pair human proteins with diseases, I would specify